electron/electron/docs/api/frameless-window.md

 ### Alternatives on macOS

-On macOS 10.9 Mavericks and newer, there's an alternative way to specify a chromeless window.
+There's an alternative way to specify a chromeless window.
 Instead of setting `frame` to `false` which disables both the titlebar and window controls, you may want to have the title bar hidden and your content extend to the full window size, yet still preserve the window controls ("traffic lights") for standard window actions.
 You can do so by specifying the `titleBarStyle` option:

 #### `hidden`